Deadline: April 15, 2023

-Nominations are now open for the Roux Prize 2021.
-The Roux Prize seeks to honor individuals or groups from around the world who have used health evidence in bold, innovative and impactful ways.
+Nominations are open for the Roux Prize 2023.
+The Roux Prize was created to honor individuals or groups from around the world who have used health evidence in bold, innovative and impactful ways.

 - Nominations are welcomed from across the globe.